-- 1) Survey design: Four components comprised the created structured questionnaire: - a.
-Gender, age, education, and employment comprise demographic information. - b.
-Knowledge and views on cyberbullying: Respondents' opinions and knowledge about this phenomenon. - c.
-Personal experience with cyberbullying: Direct or indirectly encountered. - d.
-Methods of prevention: Techniques meant to stop or reduce cyberbullying. - 2) Selection of sample: Emphasising Bangkok's social media users, a sample of one hundred respondents between the ages of fifteen and forty was selected.
+- 1) Survey design: Four components comprised the created structured questionnaire: - Gender, age, education, and employment comprise demographic information. - Knowledge and Views on Cyberbullying: Respondents' opinions and knowledge about this phenomenon. - Personal experience with cyberbullying: Direct or indirectly encountered. - Methods of prevention: Techniques meant to stop or reduce cyberbullying. - 2) Selection of sample: Emphasising Bangkok's social media users, a sample of one hundred respondents between the ages of fifteen and forty was selected.
 With a 95% confidence level, Taro Yamane's formula lets one ascertain the sample size. - 3) Platform for gathering data: Google Forms was the online survey tool used for data collecting.
 Respondents came from academic networks and social media sites. - 4) Validation of data: Thirty individuals in pilot research were used to guarantee the validity and clarity of the questionnaire, therefore producing a Cronbach's Alpha of 0.861.

-5.1.3.
-Social media data gathering
+C. Social media data gathering: